Illinois Traffic Violation and DUI Lawyers

 Traffic Tickets in Illinois

-- not stopping for a school bus that is loading or unloading children;
+- Failing to stop for a school bus that is loading or unloading children;

 Understanding Your Ticket